 William R. Rettko

-Top Rated Employment & Labor Attorney in Brookfield, WI
+Top rated Employment & Labor attorney in Brookfield, WisconsinRettko Law Offices SC

 A highly-regarded civil trial attorney, William R. Rettko is the founder of Rettko Law Offices, S.C.
 From the firm’s offices in Brookfield, Wisconsin, he provides representation to clients throughout the greater Milwaukee metropolitan area.
 Admitted to practice in Wisconsin since 1989, Mr. Rettko is also admitted to practice before the U.S. District Courts for the Eastern and Western Districts of Wisconsin as well as before the Supreme Court of the United States.